This is an International Open Access Double Blind Peer Review Journal

 MARKETS”

-The mission of this Journal is contributing to an interdisciplinary study of public
+The mission of this Journal is to contribute to an interdisciplinary study of public

 such as: